 12th May 2020 - Workshop 4: Supporting Anger

 Support Group for LAC / Kinship / Special Guardianship or Adoptive Parents

 A free support group open to all Leodis Multi Academy Trust families.
 A friendly environment to share stories, information and support each other.
-1st Tuesday of every month.
+1st Tuesday of every half term.

 please click the link below to access the poster for further details.